1. IEEE Signal Processing Magazine

 Column: SP Arts and Sciences

-This column brings fresh insights on how biologically-inspired processing can help us advance the quality of life by new technologies and share knowledge on human interaction and culture.
+This column brings insights on how signal processing can help us advance the quality of life by new technologies and share knowledge on human interaction and culture.
 Contributions can range from discoveries and theories being used to address challenges in the important medical, life and earth sciences, improving our understanding of human-human communication, art and creativity, and human-machine interaction, to the history behind major advances in signal processing which have affected humankind.
 The articles published in this column are either standalone or part of thematic cycles that cover several issues.